 You might have first heard the news that hugging dogs was bad back in 2016 when Stanley Coren, PhD, professor emeritus at the University of British Columbia, wrote a piece for Psychology Today titled “The Data Says ‘Don’t Hug the Dog!’”

-In his article, Dr. Coren conducted a not-so-scientific study where he looked at 250 photos of people hugging dogs to determine whether the dogs pictured were exhibiting symptoms of stress: yawning, ears back, avoiding eye contact, and licking their owner’s face, for example.
-He concluded that 81.6 percent of dogs in his study were showing at least one sign of discomfort, stress, or anxiety — and people quickly took to different sides of the dog-hugging argument.
+In his article, Dr. Coren conducted a study where he looked at 250 photos of people hugging dogs to determine whether the dogs pictured were exhibiting symptoms of stress: yawning, ears back, avoiding eye contact, and licking their owner’s face, for example.
+He concluded that 81.6 percent of dogs in his study were showing at least one sign of discomfort, stress, or anxiety.
+So, people quickly took to different sides of the dog-hugging argument.

-Coren willingly admits that his study was not peer-reviewed — a step that all scientific research must go through in order to be considered legitimate by the scientific community.
+Coren admits that his study was not peer-reviewed — a step that all scientific research must go through in order to be considered legitimate by the scientific community.
 But there’s still some truth to the idea that it is bad to hug your dog.

-Is it OK to hug your dog?
+Is it okay to hug your dog?

 Dogs have an entirely different communication style than humans, so the manner in which you greet your best friend (or even a stranger) would be totally different to the way Rufus greets his dog-park pals.
 According to the Centers for Disease Control and Prevention (CDC), roughly 4.5 million dog bites occur each year — some of which are the result of miscommunications between pet and owner.